Macula-Systems-LLC/purview-automation/faq.md

 ## Do the templates require the headers when running add-* commands?

 Yes, the templates, when filled out require that the header row is present for using as input to importing data using the purview-import tool

+## How do i grant access for adding business concepts to existing Governance Domains?

+If you wish to add terms, or other business concepts to an existing business domain, the principal user must be assigned to the following roles within the governance domain itself.

+- Governance Domain Owners
+- Governance Domain Readers
+- Data Steward